School Psychology Program - Historical Statement

 In the summer of 2015 at a meeting of the core faculty with the UM Provost, the Interim Dean of the College of Education, and the chair of the Department of Psychology, it was agreed to restructure the governance of the MA/EdS program by drawing it into the governance of the Psychology Department.
 A revised School Psychology Program Committee (SPPC) was created to oversee the MA/EdS and the MS/PhD programs.
 The 2015 restructured governance arrangement retains the separate directorships, and the chair of the SPPC rotates between the two directors.

-The MA/EdS program has been accredited by NASP/NCATE (now CAEP) since the 1970s and first received NCATE/NASP approval in 1988.
-This approval has been uninterrupted and is active through December 2024.
-Accreditation of the PhD program from the American Psychological Association was awarded in fall, 2014 and the next site visit is expected in 2022.
+The MA/EdS program has been accredited since the 1970s and first received National Association of School Psychologists (NASP) approval in 1988.
+This approval has been uninterrupted and is active to present.
+Accreditation of the PhD program from the American Psychological Association was awarded in 2014 and remains fully accredited to the present day.